Examples

 - Location:

-contact_explicit_static and contact_explicit_dynamic are solving a 2D Hertz contact patch test using the CouplerSolidContact
+contact_explicit_static and contact_explicit_dynamic are solving a 2D Hertz contact patch test using the CouplerSolidContact.

 The two examples follow what is described extensively in section Coupling with SolidMechanicsModel.
 The only main difference between contact_explicit_static and contact_explicit_dynamic is the solver used: